 How does Bitrate Affect Video Quality?

 This is called the rate-distortion tradeoff in video compression.
-The smaller the rate, the poorer the video quality – assuming that the resolution is fixed.

 What does the “rate-distortion tradeoff” mean?